jackcarey/obsidian-rule-engine/README.md

 ## Commands

 Any command available in the current Obsidian context will be available to include in rules.
 When rules execute, only commands available in that context will run.
-Rules run on individual files when they open.
-They run on `.base` result when they change.
+Rules are checked on individual files when they open.
+They are checked on `.base` results when they change.
 You can also use the 'process now' command to run rules on demand.

 Commands from all matching rules wll execute in order.